nodeblocks-dev/geekle-supply-user-adapter/README.md

 }
 ```

-If you don't need any additional configs, you can leave the `configs` field empty.
+You need to have this file even though you don't need any additional configs.
+In that case, you can leave the `configs` field an empty array.

 ```json
 {